lynx-x-ray-observatory/soxs/doc/source/users_guide/background.rst

 In either case, the background is diffuse and uniformly fills the entire field of view of the instrument you choose to simulate.
-The absorption model, neutral hydrogen column density, or the APEC version for the background can be changed.
+The absorption model, neutral hydrogen column density, the abundance for the hot halo components, or the APEC version for the foreground can be changed.
 One can also add velocity broadening to the emission lines for the hot halo components.
 For more information, see :ref:`config`.

 .. note::